saneleM1991/alx-system_engineering-devops/0x00-shell_basics/README.md

 - rm : Is used to delete file or non empty directory
 - rmdir : To remove empty directory
 - cd - : a script that changes the working directory to the previous one.
+- file : file is used to get info about the file